Independent Executives vs. Management Consultants – What’s the Difference & Costs?

 This can have an impact depending on the expectation for the length of a project.
 A project involving an assessment that will take 2-3 weeks will be quoted at a higher rate than one that will last 3-6 months.
 One thing to beware of is thinking that an assignment that is full time for 3 months will have a lower rate than one that is part time for 3 months.
 In reality, they will likely be about the same.
 Though there is more short term income for the full-time 3-month project and keeps them from accepting another 3-5 days per week assignment.

 Types of Arrangements:

-As you have seen from the above, not all projects are created equal as is the case for how to quote the project.
-We have seen a variety of projects quoted on hourly, daily, retainer, flat fee/project based as well as the prior combined with a success fee.
+As you’ve seen, not all projects are created equal as is the case for how to quote the project.
+We have seen a variety of projects quoted on hourly, daily, retainer, flat fee/project-based as well as the prior combined with a success fee.
 Which is right for your situation will also depend on all of the above.
 Typically types of projects such as assessments and strategic planning can be done on a flat fee basis.
-When there is a potential for a significant cost savings or revenue increase and the company has a small budget, adding a success fee combined with a lower than usual rate is something to be considered.
+With a potential for significant cost savings or revenue increase and the company has a small budget, consider adding a success fee combined with a lower than usual rate.

-The right management consultant combined with an arrangement that fits the situation and your budget can often make a big impact on the success of a company.
-Having that impartial outside resource that can not only provide a new perspective but also offer needed additional hands-on assistance is invaluable.
+The right management consultants combined with an arrangement that fits the situation and your budget can often make a big impact on the success of a company.
+Having that impartial outside resource can provide a new perspective and also offer needed additional hands-on assistance is invaluable.

 How much do Independent Executive Management Consultants cost?

 Independent Executives generally quote a daily or monthly rate rather than hourly or fixed project fee.
 No matter whether it’s 8 hours a day or 12 hours a day, you pay only the daily rate.
 Same thing for the monthly rate.
 No matter whether there are 28 days (4 weeks) in a month or 31 days (5 weeks) per month you only pay the agreed upon monthly rate.